temperatio/recipress/readme.txt

 == Changelog ==

+= 1.9.3 (May 30, 2012) =
+* Cleaned up meta_fields array and added intelligence to inserting new fields

 = 1.9.2 (May 19, 2012) =
 * fixed error for adding widgets after ReciPress taxononmy widgets
 * fixed Quick Edit error of removing hasRecipe